Ceylon Royal Naval Volunteer Reserve: World War II

 With the outbreak of World War II, the CNVF was mobilized for war service on 31 August 1939.
 The peace time force of weekend sailors had been trained as a seagoing force, trained for manning ships for minesweeping and anti submarine warfare.
-Following mobilization the Board of Ministers of the State Council setout rates of pay and allowances for members of the Ceylon Defence Force and the CNVF, removing their dependence on their substantive jobs.
-The CNVF formed a flotilla for harbor defense of the Colombo Harbour.
+Following mobilization the Board of Ministers of the State Council set out rates of pay and allowances for members of the Ceylon Defence Force and the CNVF, removing their dependence on their substantive jobs.
+The CNVF formed a flotilla for harbour defence of the Colombo Harbour.
 It also deployed personal for shore duty at manning the signal station at Naval Office, Colombo and the Port War Signal Station (PWSS) at the Chapel Hill, Trincomalee.
 Personal were also deployed in Kandy and the headquarters expanded.
+CNVF took part in action during the Easter Sunday Raid on Colombo on 5 April 1942.
+During the attack Lt.
+Simpson moved the armed trawler Overdale Wyke close to HMS Hector which had been hit and ablaze to assist putting out its fires only missing a stick of bombs himself.

 On 1 October 1943, the CNVF was placed under the command of the Royal Navy with the Admiralty taking over the financing and renamed the Ceylon Royal Naval Volunteer Reserve (CRNVR) becoming part of the Royal Naval Volunteer Reserve with a peak strength of 62 officers and 1,357 sailors.
 Its HQ in Kochchikade was commissioned HMS Gamunu.
 Trincomalee Naval area was under the command of the Naval Officer-in Charge, Trincomalee, NOIC (T) while the Colombo Naval area was under the command of the Captain-in-Charge, Ceylon.
 New branches and trades were added.
 Basic and some advance training was carried out in Ceylon, while some officers and sailors were sent to HMIS Machlimar at Versova and the Royal Indian Navy Anti Submarine School for advance training.

 During the war, the CRNRF operated a flotilla of ships that included: